Skip to content

 rear = node;

-// If the queue is not empty, add that node behind the tail node
+// If the queue is not empty, add the node after the tail node

 } else {